auth0/docs/articles/tokens/preview/refresh-token.md

 ## Rules

-Rules will run for the Refresh Token Exchange.
+Rules will run for the [Refresh Token Exchange](#use-a-refresh-token).
 There are two key differences in the behavior of rules in this flow:

-- If you try to do a redirect with context.redirect, the authentication flow will return an error.
+- If you try to do a [redirect](/rules/redirect) with `context.redirect`, the authentication flow will return an error.
-- If you try to do MFA by setting context.multifactor, the authentication flow will return an error.
+- If you try to do MFA by setting `context.multifactor`, the authentication flow will return an error.

-If you wish to execute special logic unique to the Refresh Token exchange, you can look at the `context.protocol` property in your rule.
+If you wish to execute special logic unique to the [Refresh Token Exchange](#use-a-refresh-token), you can look at the `context.protocol` property in your rule.
 If the value is `oauth2-refresh-token`, then this is the indication that the rule is running during the Refresh Token exchange.

 ## SDK Support